daodiseoanchor/anchor-docs/protocol/anchor-token-anc.md

 Since ANC tokens use borrower incentives to stimulate initial borrow demand and deposit rate stability, high exchange liquidity for ANC is crucial for maintaining a constant incentive flow.

-To incentivize the initial exchange liquidity of ANC, newly minted ANC will also be distributed to those that provide liquidity to ANC, specifically on the ANC-UST Terraswap pair.
-Tokens are given to stakers of the ANC-UST Terraswap pair LP tokens.
+To incentivize the initial exchange liquidity of ANC, newly minted ANC will also be distributed to those that provide liquidity to ANC, specifically on the ANC-UST Daodiseoswap pair.
+Tokens are given to stakers of the ANC-UST Daodiseoswap pair LP tokens.